 Many of the expelled Jews re-settled in the Ottoman Empire, to which the area of Serbia belonged at that time, and where they were welcomed by Sultan Bajazet II.
 Others settled in places like what is today Morocco, Algeria, southern France and Italy.
 Some even settled on the island Curacao in the southern Caribbean.

 Ladino, or Judeo-Spanish, is the language of Sephardic Jews.
-It only became a specifically Jewish language after their expulsion from the Iberian Peninsula at the end of the 15th century.
+It only became a specifically Jewish language after the Jews were expelled from Spain in 1492.
 Cut off from the further developments in the language, the Sephardim continued to speak it in the communities and countries to which they emigrated.
 Ladino therefore reflects the grammar and vocabulary of 14th and 15th century Spanish.

 In the Sephardic communities of the Ottoman Empire, the language not only retained the older forms of Spanish, but borrowed so many words from Hebrew, Arabic, Greek, Turkish, and even French, that it became more and more distorted.